-Cats who lick flee treatment off their coats can develop liver disease.
+Cats who lick flea treatment off their coats can develop liver disease.

-If your cat licks flee treatment, the pesticides can accumulate in fatty tissues and organs over time, causing cancer.
+If your cat licks flea treatment, the pesticides can accumulate in fatty tissues and organs over time, causing cancer.

 The safe way to prevent your cat from getting poisoned by flea treatments is to make sure that you only apply the product directly onto your cat’s skin.